gorolykmaxim/flutter_event_projections/README.md

 ```

 When one user sends a message to another user, we would want to know
-about the in our widgets to re-render the status of the user, that is
+about that in our widgets to re-render the status of the user, that is
 sending it.
 Let's create a class that represents this event.
 ```dart